SRCH2/srch2-ngn/db_connectors/mysql/readme.txt

 5. Start MySQL with binlog enabled (needed only once):

-   Edit the my.cnf to enable binlog mode shell> sudo vi /etc/mysql/my.cnf
+   Edit the my.cnf to enable binlog mode (For MAC OS, please see the section 1) shell> sudo vi /etc/mysql/my.cnf

    Find the following lines in the my.cnf